dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 <div class="no-page-break">

-**L022 Kholakharka Khola (3,010 m / 9,860 ft)**: The guidebook explains how to find a bridge over the Kholakharka Khola that is located somewhere around this waypoint.
+**L022 Kholakharka Khola (3,010 m / 9,870 ft)**: The guidebook explains how to find a bridge over the Kholakharka Khola that is located somewhere around this waypoint.
 However despite hours of searching, I could not find the bridge.
-The route in the GPX file after this point is just copied from the paper maps, so should not be relied upon.
+However another party (Suvi) found the bridge and gave me their InReach track.
+Unfortunately their track is quite low resolution, so there were only three waypoints showing where the bridge is.

 </div>